source-foundry/Hack-windows-installer/FontInstallationIssues.md

 *HackWindowsInstaller* will delete any *(Fontname)_X.ttf* for each font file it installs.
 However, if a font file was renamed, *HackWindowsInstaller* won’t delete the old _0.ttf file because this deletion is executed upon installation and depends on the current font names.

-## Some fonts can be locked when in use
+## Font files can be locked

 As soon as a font is used, the TTF file for it is locked and can’t be updated to a newer version.

 *HackWindowsInstaller* will try to replace any locked file five times and if this doesn’t work, it will use `PendingFileOperations` to replace the file in question upon next boot.

+For files that only need to be deleted (not updated), *HackWindowsInstaller* will also use `PendingFileOperations` if they can not be deleted.

 ## The FontCache service can lock fonts during installation